► Petrol and self-charging powertrains launched

 What was the thinking behind the design?

-Jeep CEO Christian Meunier says the Avenger is true to the company’s core pillars of freedom, adventure, authenticity and passion.
+Jeep’s former CEO Christian Meunier says the Avenger is true to the company’s core pillars of freedom, adventure, authenticity and passion.
 ‘It’s not marketing bullshit.
 Whenever we have a conversation about product, it has to be robust, and we like to convey that with the design of the product.
 There’s no fake stuff on a Jeep.’

 Meunier also acknowledges that Jeep is under-performing in much of Europe.
 Italy is its biggest market by some way, with 10 per cent SUV market share, compared to one or two per cent in most other countries.

 ‘It’s disappointing.
 Why are we so low?
 There have been issues with offering the wrong powertrains [lacking diesels when they were in demand, then being slow with hybrids].
 With the Renegade 4xe we are starting to get momentum.
 The vehicles are getting more appropriate for Europe, for daily use and a lifestyle machine for the weekend.’
-He predicts it will be Jeep’s best seller in Europe by 2024.

-Jeep has certainly paid more than a passing tribute to its heritage with the car.
+Jeep has certainly paid more than a passing tribute to its heritage with the Avenger.
 Its shoulder line is from the firm’s cornerstone product, the Willy’s Jeep of 1941, as are the trapezoidal wheel arches.
 The floating C-pillar is from the Compass and Grand Cherokee.
 The grille has the family’s seven-slot look but is in fact closed on the electric models (with cooling air coming in under the front bumper).

 Inside, there’s a strong horizontal line across the dashboard and plenty of oddment stowage, including a simply massive storage bin in the centre console.